seinecle/gephi-tutorials/docs/generated-slides/subdir/working-with-text-en_temp_html.md

 - it already fills in all the space of a computer screen.
 - 300 words provides enough information to allow micro-topics of a text to be distinguished

+//ST: !

-More words can be crammed in, but in this case the viewer would have to take time zooming in and out, panning to explore the visualization.
+More words can be crammed in a visualization, but in this case the viewer would have to take time zooming in and out, panning to explore the visualization.
 The viewer transforms into an analyst, instead of a regular reader.

 //ST: !
 ==== 2.
 Representing only the most frequent terms